Questgen alternative

 Video-native · MCQ-first · timestamped questions · edit before you share

 The reason people look for a Questgen alternative is that so much teaching now lives in video.
 VidQuiz is video-native.
-You paste a YouTube, course, lecture, or webinar link and VidQuiz reads the spoken content, then writes multiple-choice questions tied to the exact moments they came from, each with a timestamp chip.
+You paste a YouTube link (lecture, course, webinar), VidQuiz watches the video itself, then writes multiple-choice questions tied to the exact moments they came from, each with a timestamp chip.
 You do not transcribe the video first or paste text by hand.
 Questions are generated from your own video, every one is editable before you share, and we never claim perfect accuracy.
 The point is to go straight from video to a ready quiz.

 Questgen is a fast text-and-document question generator, while VidQuiz is video-native and reads the video itself to write MCQs with timestamps, no transcribing required.